-Our board of directors, including a majority of the independent directors, reviewed and approved the investment advisory agreement on September 12, 2005.
+Our board of directors, including a majority of the independent directors, most recently reviewed and approved the investment advisory agreement on November 13, 2006.
+In addition, the investment advisory agreement was most recently approved by our stockholders at a special meeting held on December 21, 2006.